sd19spring/GERSHWIN/docs/how_to_use.md

 sudo apt-get install timidity
 ```

-To use MuseScore with music21, connect musicxmlPath key to application path

 ## To Run

-In order to run GERSHWIN, make sure all applicable software has been downloaded, then run the follwing file:
+In order to run GERSHWIN, make sure all applicable software has been downloaded, then run the following file in the terminal:
 ```
- framework.py
+python framework.py
 ```

 ## Built Using